dracor-org/dracor-textbook/docs/assessment/05-infrastructure-assessment.md

 :tags: [remove-input]
 from jupyterquiz import display_quiz

-q1 = [
+display_quiz([
   {
-    "question": "According to the chapter, why does understanding DraCor’s infrastructure matter for research?", "type": "multiple_choice",
+    "question": "According to the chapter, why does understanding DraCor's infrastructure matter for research?", "type": "multiple_choice",
     "answers": [
       {"answer": "Because it allows researchers to avoid using the API entirely.", "correct": False, "feedback": "Not quite.
 The chapter does not argue against the API.
 Instead, it explains why understanding the system behind the API improves trust, adaptation, and critical awareness."},